vanolucas/cookiecutter-python-vscode/{{cookiecutter.project_slug}}/README.md

 # Setup

-A `.env` file must exist in this root directory.
+A `.env` file must exist in this root directory and in `.devcontainer/`.
 This file must contain all the environment variables needed to run the project locally.

 [.env-sample](.env-sample) is a sample `.env` file.